Las Vegas Sands Corp. (LVS) Stock Price & Analysis

 The model stays neutral because the setup is not clear enough to justify a directional deployment.

-The model does not deploy this setup because predictability is still too low, internal signals are not aligned strongly enough, and price is still close to a gamma transition zone.
-Predictability is 20%, agreement is 23%, and reversal risk is 27%.
+The model does not deploy this setup because price is still close to a gamma transition zone, recent price behavior has shown failed reversal memory, and there is meaningful next-session pullback or digestion risk.
+Predictability is 39%, agreement is 81%, and reversal risk is 25%.

 NOTE: This next-day up/down probability forecast module is still being tested for accuracy.
 Please do not rely on it for investment decisions.
 The model does not account for black swan events or company-specific fundamental news, and its estimates are based solely on technical conditions, capital flow, and market sentiment.
 View forecast history